mrbusche/occurrence-counter/README.md

-# occurrenceCounter
+# Occurrence Counter
-Counts occurrences of strings that are return delimited
+Counts occurrences of strings that are comma, pipe, or return delimited.
+Auto-detects the delimiter for you.

 To use
 1. Clone repository